ward/run/_drafts/2023-03-12-belgian-championship-half-marathon.md

 ## Race

-At the start line I had noticed a younger looking guy, bit taller than me, shirt was for RAAB club or some such.
-After the gun, he was in front of me, so I semi-followed him over the first 500 metre as a sort of pacing guide.
+At the start line I had noticed a younger looking guy, bit taller than me, shirt was for RAAC club. <!-- Kevin Alfers --> After the gun, he was in front of me, so I semi-followed him over the first 500 metre as a sort of pacing guide.
 We were both on the inside of the track so that worked out.
 Getting out of the track was a bit cramped, but then we were on the streets and things were fine.
 Everybody is a bit looking for their pace so just focus on keeping things under control and doing it right™.
 According to my watch, the pace was a few seconds per km fast, but I figure that is just how these things start.

 After about 2-3 km, I found myself at the front of a little group, with another group maybe 10-20 metre ahead of us.
 The other group did not really pull away